 You can add coverage for damages caused by hail, snow, wind, and heavy rains.

 Our phones, laptops, and iPads have become an integral part of our lives, but they’re easily damaged.
 We offer a special coverage to protect those devices against things like spilled coffee, falling, and shattering, etc.

 We provide additional coverage against earthquakes that damage your stuff.

 Add earthquake coverage

 It turns out sewage systems sometimes get disoriented and back up into your apartment (yuck).
 We provide coverage for this unfortunate situation as well.

 Add water backup coverage

-Click here for a complete list of additional coverages on offer, and to be notified when more become available.
+See a complete list of additional coverages on offer, and sign up for notifications when more become available.

 Your participation if something bad happens